Cindy McCain: Between presidential campaigns

 In 2000, she became chair of the now $300 million-a-year Hensley & Co. following her father's death.
 It is one of the largest Anheuser-Busch beer distributors in the United States.
 Together, McCain, her children, and one of John McCain's children from his first marriage own 68 percent of the company.
 As chair, her role takes the form of consultations with the company CEO on major initiatives such as new products, new plants or employee welfare, rather than that of an active physical presence.
 She does not have operational control of Hensley, and Anheuser-Busch considers her to be an absentee owner.
 By 2007, she had an annual income of over $400,000 from Hensley and an estimated net worth of $100 million.
 She also owned at least $2.7 million worth of shares of Anheuser-Busch stock.
 With her children, she owns a minority stake in the Arizona Diamondbacks baseball team.

 McCain became actively involved with Operation Smile in 2001, taking parts in its medical missions to Morocco, Vietnam and India.
 She was honored by the organization in 2005 and sits on its board of directors.

 McCain joined the board of directors of CARE in 2005.
 She is on the board of the HALO Trust, and has visited operations to remove landmines in Cambodia, Sri Lanka, Mozambique, and Angola.
 She makes financial contributions to these organizations via her family trust and views her role as watching them in the field to ensure they are frugal and their money is being spent effectively.
 On occasion she has criticized foreign regimes on human rights grounds, such as Myanmar's military junta.

 In April 2004, McCain had a near-fatal stroke caused by high blood pressure, although she was still able to attend some events.
 After several months of physical therapy to overcome leg and arm limitations, she made a mostly full recovery, although she still had some short-term memory loss and difficulties in writing.
 She owns a home in Coronado, California, next to the Hotel del Coronado; her family had vacationed in Coronado growing up, and she has gone there for recuperation and family get-togethers.
 She or her family own other residential and commercial real estate in California, Arizona and Virginia and, including rental properties, McCain herself owns ten homes and part of three office complexes.
 She is an amateur pilot and race car driver.
+After her stroke, she trained in the motorsport of drifting and precision driving.